Myau5x/generate_password/README.md

 WHEN all prompts are answered
 THEN a password is generated that matches the selected criteria WHEN the password is generated
-THEN the password is either displayed in an alert or written to the page
+THEN the password is  written to the page
 ```